compasssites/volumebackups/README.md

 - Re-run `rclone config` to set up authentication
 - Check if tokens have expired (common with OneDrive)
 - Verify RCLONE_REMOTE matches the configured remote name
+- Use the web interface to test the connection

 **4. "Backup fails with permission errors"**
 - Ensure volumes are mounted read-only (`:ro`)
 - Check if the backup user has access to volume data

+**5. "Schedule not working"**
+- Check if cron daemon is running in the container
+- Verify schedule syntax using online cron validators
+- Check cron logs: `/data/cron.log`

 ### Log Analysis